Ayushmaanseth/MinimalTwitter/README.md

 3. Refactor code to wrap the REST controllers inside service classes
 4. Increase security and exception handling for null, invalid cases.
 Add CSRF protection.
 5. Add followers, likes and comments features
+6. Remove credentials from application.properties and instead use IAM roles for storing env variables or use AWS Secrets Manager

 ## Repository overview